 - By explaining what the uniform stands for and why it is important

 Personally, I like the idea of a uniforms, but I don’t see how it can’t be forced upon them.
-There are times we insist they wear them.
-They can’t have a board of review without a uniform.
+There are times we ask them to wear them.
+In our troop, it is requested that they wear uniforms to a board of review.
 And they are really really encouraged to wear them to religious services when we are camping.
 But for regular meetings, some of them are out of uniform more often than they are in.
 If asked about it, the reply is often something like “I couldn’t find it.” or “It was still dirty from the last campout.”